OlssonDev/olssondev.github.io/_posts/2023-02-19-CastingIsNotExpensive.md

 #### Hard references for variables

-When you assign a value to variables like these (reference, class), you create a hard reference to that class:
+When you make a class variable, you'll create a hard reference to that class, and when you assign a value to it, you'll also create a hard reference to that assigned class.

 ![HardReferenceVariable](https://raw.githubusercontent.com/OlssonDev/olssondev.github.io/master/assets/img/Casting/Image_01.JPG)

+For example, if you have a generic Actor class variable and assign your custom actor class **"BP_IronOre"**, you'll create a hard reference to **"BP_IronOre"**.

 #### Hard references on function nodes